 - a.
 Consistent with 2 C.F.R. §200.328, the Sub-Recipient shall provide the Division with quarterly reports and a close-out report.
 These reports shall include the current status and progress by the Sub-Recipient and all subcontractors in completing the work described in the Scope of Work and the expenditure of funds under this Agreement, in addition to any other information requested by the Division. - b.
-Quarterly reports are due to the Division no later than 30 days after the end of each quarter of the program year and shall be sent each quarter until submission of the administrative close-out report.
+Quarterly reports are due to the Division no later than 30 days after the end of each quarter of the program year and shall be sent each quarter until submission of the administrative closeout report.
 The ending dates for each quarter of the program year are March 31, June 30, September 30 and December 31. - c.
-The close-out report is due sixty (60) days after termination of this Agreement or sixty (60) days after completion of the activities contained in this Agreement, whichever first occurs.
-All close-out reports shall be due no later than August 31, 2018, regardless of the time extensions or other exceptional circumstances. - d.
+The closeout report is due 60 days after termination of this Agreement or 60 days after completion of the activities contained in this Agreement, whichever first occurs. - d.
 If all required reports and copies are not sent to the Division or are not completed in a manner acceptable to the Division, then the Division may withhold further payments until they are completed or may take other action as stated in Paragraph (16) REMEDIES.
-"Acceptable to the Division" means that the work product was completed in accordance with the Budget and Scope of Work.

-- e.
-The Sub-Recipient shall provide additional program updates or information that may be required by the Division. - f.
-The Sub-Recipient shall provide additional reports and information identified in Attachment A (Scope of Work).
+"Acceptable to the Division" means that the work product was completed in accordance with the Budget and Scope of Work. - e.
+The Sub-Recipient shall provide additional program updates or information that may be required by the Division.